Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces: Teichm uller space and its geometry

-In Gromov hyperbolic spaces, geodesics whose endpoints are pairwise near fellow travel.
-In contrast, those in Teichm{\"u}ller spaces need not do so since Teichm{\"u}ller spaces are not Gromov hyperbolic in general.
+In Gromov hyperbolic spaces, two geodesics fellow travel if their endpoints are pairwise near.
+In contrast, such geodesics in Teichm{\"u}ller spaces need not fellow travel since Teichm{\"u}ller spaces are not Gromov hyperbolic in general.
 Indeed, Rafi \cite{rafi2014hyperbolicity} presented examples of pairs of geodesics whose endpoints are pairwise near while they are not fellow traveling with a uniform constant.
 Nonetheless, Rafi also proved the fellow traveling phenomenon of geodesics with near endpoints, given that the endpoints are lying on an $\epsilon$-thick part.

 \begin{thm}[{\cite[Theorem 7.1]{rafi2014hyperbolicity}}] There exists a constant $\mathscr{B}_{0}(\epsilon)$ satisfying the following.
 For $x, x', y, y'\in X_{\ge \epsilon}$ such that $[x, y]$ and $[x', y']$ $\mathscr{B}_{0}(\epsilon)$-fellow travel. \end{thm}